 Hemp was historically used to make rope, sails, clothing, and medicine.

 Once the hemp fibers were loosened from the plant’s shaft, they could be run through progressively finer combs and then spun into twine from which rope and fabric were made.
 Often times such a task was assigned to women who worked together in spinning bees.
 The coarse fabric produced was called "osnaburg" from which shirts and trousers were made.
 Many a Revolutionary War soldier’s uniform was made from osnaburg.
-Compared with the fine woolen clothing worn by the French soldiers who allied with the colonists during the American Revolutionary War, the Continental soldier’s uniform made of osnaburg looked rather modest.
+Compared with the fine woolen clothing worn by the French soldiers who allied with the colonists during the American Revolutionary War, the Continental soldier’s uniform made from osnaburg was very modest.

 Workers pull hemp fibers through progressively finer combs in an early hemp cordage factory.

 By 1810, there were 8327 hemp plantations in the United States, mostly outside the deep South where cotton and tobacco were king.
 Finer and more comfortable to wear clothing was made from cotton and European wool, but neither of those fabrics were nearly as durable as hemp.

 This fairly course fabric is made from hemp.
 Canvas was made from hemp, and the word “canvas” comes from the word “cannabis.”